-Comments on the ISA are accepted year-round, and changes are made to the web version of the ISA frequently throughout the year, based on comments and other changes to the health IT standards environment as ONC becomes aware of them.
+Comments on the ISA are accepted year-round, and changes are made to the web version of the ISA frequently throughout the year, based on comments and other changes to the health IT standards environment as ASTP becomes aware of them.
 An annual Review and Comment period also occurs each summer-fall, when a majority of comments are received.
 See the process timeline below for more details.

 Annual ISA Process Timeline